Softoft/open-ticket-ai/docs/original_source/guide/quickstart-guide.md

 ---
-description: Learn the simple Docker installation for ATC and use its REST API to train a model for automated support ticket classification.
+description: Discover how to easily install ATC using Docker and utilize its REST API for automated support ticket classification.
+This guide provides step-by-step instructions on sending training data, initiating model training, and classifying new tickets to streamline your support workflow.
 title: Installation and Usage of ATC
 ---
 -----------------------------------------------------------------------------------------------------